 Additionally, the lender must document that the borrower’s current situation indicates that the events that led to the bankruptcy are not likely to recur.

-If you have any questions or comments on FHA Bankruptcy.
+If you have any questions email us or apply FHA Bankruptcy.

 FHA loan requirements new borrowers with less than a 580 credit score will be required to put down at least 10%